top of page

 02

 The Dolomites offer a wide variety of hiking trails, many of which are ideal for families with children.
-There are easy, scenic paths perfect for little legs, featuring accessible routes, shorter distances, and incredible views.
-For example, the Dragon Forest in Val di Fiemme has a 1.4 km thematic loop that gently winds through the woods, highlighting land art installations along the way.
-Another great option is the WoodyWalk Trail at Plose, Bressanone, which offers a fun and family-friendly experience with interactive exhibits for kids, enjoyable stops, and breathtaking views of the Odle Group for everyone to appreciate.
+From easy walks in San Martino di Castrozza, like the scenic routes through Val Venegia to Malga Venegiota, to themed forest paths and panoramic alpine trails, there’s something for every age and ability.
+These family-friendly hikes feature accessible routes, shorter distances, and incredible mountain views — perfect for little legs.
+For example, the Dragon Forest in Val di Fiemme offers a gentle 1.4 km thematic loop winding through woodland dotted with land-art installations, while the WoodyWalk Trail at Plose near Bressanone delivers a fun, interactive experience for kids, complete with playful stops and breathtaking views of the Odle Group for everyone to enjoy.

 03